shsohan47/CarePro_Automation/README.md

 This will open the Cypress Test Runner where you can run tests interactively.

 Using npm:
 bash
 Copy code
-npm run cypress:open
+npm run cypress:open or npx cypress open

 Or using yarn:
 bash
 Copy code
 yarn cypress open
-Run Tests in Headless Mode
-This will run the tests in the command line without opening the Cypress Test Runner.

-Using npm:

-bash
-Copy code
-npm run cypress:run
-Or using yarn:

-bash
-Copy code
-yarn cypress run

 project-structure
 The project follows the Page Object Model (POM) structure.
 Here's an overview of the directory structure: